mashupgarage/css-blitz/src/content/radio-button.md

 - Hide the radio button
 - Use `~`(general sibling combinator) to style the elements based on the state of the radio inputs
+- Use `tranform` for positioning of left, right and center cards